Rhovian/metaplex-candy-faq/readme.md

 ### How can I use Arweave directly to cut costs of upload?
 this [repo](https://github.com/0xEnrico/arweave-nft-uploader) is a python utility that helps lower the cost of uploads.

+### There is any command in update candy machine to pause the mint?
+You can set the date 100 years in the future and forget about it

+### Whats a good hosting plan?
+Netlify or Vercel is recommended.